Applies to: Azure SQL Managed Instance

 Currently, only private endpoints to managed instances guarantee static IP addresses.

-In rare but necessary situations, we might need to do an online migration of a managed instance to a new virtual cluster.
-If needed, this migration is because of changes in our technology stack aimed to improve security and reliability of the service.
-Migrating to a new virtual cluster results in changing the IP address that is mapped to the managed instance host name.
-The managed instance service doesn't claim static IP address support and reserves the right to change it without notice as a part of regular maintenance cycles.
+In rare but necessary situations, we might do an online migration of a managed instance to a new virtual cluster, or a different virtual machine group within the virtual cluster, because of technology stack changes that aim to improve the security and reliability of the service.
+Migrating to a new virtual machine group or virtual cluster results in changing the IP address that is mapped to the managed instance host name.
+The managed instance service doesn't provide static IP address support, and reserves the right to change the IP address without notice, as a part of regular maintenance cycles.

 If you require a static IP address that is reachable from outside the virtual network, you can deploy Azure Firewall with a frontend public IP address and configure a NAT rule to translate inbound traffic to a managed instance's private endpoint.
 Then, set up DNS resolution or configure client aliases so that that SQL clients connect to the firewall's public IP address via managed instance's fully qualified domain name.